 Critical Donor Data Points To Collect

 First, collect the basic donor data points.
-These include the donor’s full name, birthday (optional), mailing address, email, phone number, and their payment information.
+These include the donor’s full name, birthday (optional), mailing address, email, phone number, and payment information.
 Feel free to collect any other qualitative data that may align with your mission as well.

 Getting to know your donors and what is important to them is crucial to your data.
 For example, say Mr. Thompson donates $1000 to your nonprofit every Thanksgiving in honor of his cat.
 Collecting this information and noting that Mr. Thompson has a cat is a data point that you can refer to throughout the donor cultivation process.

-Why To Collect Donor Data Points
+Why Collect Donor Data Points

 There are many reasons why taking the time to collect donor data points is valuable.
 These data points help your organization build a complete donor profile and understand who your donors are and why they give to your nonprofit.
 This pertains to individuals and corporate partners.

 Data points will enlighten you on corporate partners’ giving strategies, timelines, and core values.
-This information presents you with real time options for different creative giving opportunities, like matching gifts, employee campaigns, event-based giving, and payroll giving.
+This information presents you with real-time options for different creative giving opportunities, like matching gifts, employee campaigns, event-based giving, and payroll giving.

 Capacity, Affinity, Clarity

-When studying your donor data points, three key things to analyze are: capacity, affinity, and clarity.
+When studying your donor data points, three key things to analyze are capacity, affinity, and clarity.

 The capacity of the donor is determined by an extensive evaluation of their wealth indicators, such as real estate holdings, occupation or title, stock ownership, giving history, and political affiliations.
 Understanding the donor’s capacity is imperative for knowing when to make an ask and how to approach the donor with the ask.

 Affinity pertains to the philanthropic willingness of the donor to give and support your mission.
-A couple of things to consider when it comes to the affinity is the relationship of the donor to your mission and any personal connections they may have.
+A couple of things to consider when it comes to affinity are the relationship of the donor to your mission and any personal connections they may have.
 Gathering this information entails meaningful conversations with donors and active listening.
 Be sure to add these notes to the donor profile in your database.